From Deciding to Building

 A specification is a hypothesis.
 It is the organisation’s best current account of what should be built, and like every account it was assembled by people of bounded rationality, working from descriptions that were necessarily incomplete, inside a structure that shaped what they could consider.
 It will be partly wrong.
 This is not a failure of the deciding; it is the permanent condition of deciding, and the phase named it repeatedly.
 Schön called the alternative the swampy lowland, where real problems live and textbook procedures do not reach.
 Building is not the execution of a correct specification.
 It is the activity in which the specification meets reality and is corrected by it.

 Which means the relationship between Deciding and Building is not sequential in the way a plan is sequential.
 The specification is the input to Building, and the operational knowledge Building generates is feedback that re-enters Deciding for the next pass.
-The handover is a translation precisely because a specification and a system are different kinds of thing, and the difference cannot be closed by careful project management.
+The transition is a translation precisely because a specification and a system are different kinds of thing, and the difference cannot be closed by careful project management.
 It can only be closed by building, and by treating what the building reveals as information rather than as deviation.

 3. Why Building Starts at Structure

 Structure here has the literal Conway meaning.
 The teams that will build the thing, and the components the thing is made of, are the same shape; the communication structure of the organisation is reproduced in the architecture of what it builds, and this is not a tendency to be managed but a law to be designed with.
 Building starts by deciding the structure twice over: how the work is divided into teams, and how the system is divided into components, knowing that those two divisions will mirror each other whether or not anyone intends it.
-The Deciding phase made structure visible as the thing that shapes decisions.
-The Building phase makes structure the first thing it constructs, because everything built afterwards inherits its shape.
+Deciding made structure visible as the thing that shapes decisions.
+Building makes structure the first thing constructed, because everything built afterwards inherits its shape.

 This is the cleanest reason the bridge cannot be skipped.
 An organisation that takes a specification and moves straight to delivery, without first treating structure as the opening design decision, will get the architecture its existing org chart dictates, and discover the mismatch only when the system is built and rigid.
 Building starts at Structure so that the shape is chosen rather than inherited.

-4. What the Building Phase Will Argue
+4. What Building Will Argue

-After Structure comes Agency, and Agency in Building has a dual meaning that the phase will treat as its central move.
+After Structure comes Agency, and Agency in Building has a dual meaning that becomes the central move.
 There is the autonomy of teams: whether the team that owns a component can make decisions about it without hierarchical mediation.
 And there is the agency of components themselves: in a system of services and software agents, each part makes promises about what it will do and what it will not do, and the coordination between autonomous parts is the promise, not the command.
-The Building phase takes Promise Theory as its anchor for exactly this reason; it is the account of how autonomous agents, human or software, coordinate without a controller.
+Building takes Promise Theory as its anchor for exactly this reason; it is the account of how autonomous agents, human or software, coordinate without a controller.
 Then comes Event; what happens when the built thing meets reality, the continuous signal from a system in operation, where Beer’s POSIWID and Ohno’s jidoka return as the disciplines of evaluation.
 And then Language; what the organisation learns from what it built, operational knowledge becoming the description that feeds the next cycle.

 5. The Handover

 So the bridge can be stated plainly.
-The Deciding phase produced a specification: a bounded, described, owned account of what to build, which is a hypothesis and not a certainty.
-The Building phase takes that specification and begins, at Structure, to construct it into a system; divides the work and the components together; gives the parts genuine autonomy and binds them by promises rather than commands; lets the built thing meet reality and treats what reality says as information; and turns that information into the language that starts the next cycle.
+Deciding produced a specification: a bounded, described, owned account of what to build, which is a hypothesis and not a certainty.
+Building takes that specification and begins, at Structure, to construct it into a system; divides the work and the components together; gives the parts genuine autonomy and binds them by promises rather than commands; lets the built thing meet reality and treats what reality says as information; and turns that information into the language that starts the next cycle.

 The gap between the two phases is real and it is not a defect.
 A specification handed straight to execution, treated as correct and carried out faithfully, produces a system that is an accurate construction of a misunderstanding.
-A specification handed to Building, treated as a hypothesis to be constructed and corrected, produces a system that gets better as it meets the world.
+A specification carried into Building, treated as a hypothesis to be constructed and corrected, produces a system that gets better as it meets the world.
 The difference between those two outcomes is the entire reason this bridge exists, and the entire reason Building is a phase in its own right rather than a delivery function bolted to the end of Deciding.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.